 - 1. General Education: All students must complete the General Education Requirements - 2.
 Specific requirements: Students must select a major or primary field of study, and for some programs (as described in relevant sections of this catalog), must be admitted to the major by the academic unit offering the program.
 Students must fulfill all specific undergraduate degree requirements appropriate to their chosen majors as stipulated by the various colleges, schools or other academic units empowered to present candidates for the undergraduate degree(s) over which they have authority.
 Specializations are groups of related courses within certain major fields, and are options in some major programs.
 For other programs, students must select a required specialization as part of the major.
 Concentrations which are groupings of interrelated courses with an interdisciplinary focus, are optional in most programs but required in some.
 Minors, secondary fields or subject areas of study, are optional. - 3.
-Application requirement: Degree candidates should select Apply to Graduate under Students Records in SAIL to submit an Undergraduate Application for Degree prior to the published deadline for the semester of expected graduation. - 4.
-Approvals: Degree candidates must have all petitions approved and all transcripts for coursework applicable to the degree submitted by the end of the second week of intended graduation.
+Application requirement: Students must apply to graduate through SAIL based on dates/deadlines provided by the Office of the Registrar. - 4.
+Approvals: Degree candidates must have all petitions approved and all transcripts for coursework applicable to the degree submitted by the end of the second week of intended graduation semester.
 Failure to do so may result in removal from the graduation list. - 5.
 Residence requirement: Students must successfully complete a minimum of 45 credits at Oakland University.
-Oakland University limits residency requirements for active-duty service

-- members, including Reservists and National Guardsmen on active-duty, to no more than 25% of the undergraduate degree program.
+Oakland University limits residency requirements for active-duty service members, including Reservists and National Guardsmen on active-duty, to no more than 25% of the undergraduate degree program.
 Some exceptions to this policy include specific Articulation Agreements.
-Upon request, this rule may be retroactively applied to a previous catalog. - Grade-point average: Students must have a cumulative grade-point average (GPA) of at least 2.0 in courses taken at Oakland University.
+Upon request, this rule may be retroactively applied to a previous catalog.

+- 6. Grade-point average: Students must have a cumulative grade-point average (GPA) of at least 2.0 in courses taken at Oakland University.
 In certain programs, additional GPA requirements must be met. - 7.
 Upper-level credit requirement: Upper-level credit requirement: Students must have successfully completed at least 32 credits in courses at the 3000 level or above.
 Students transferring credits to Oakland University should consult the Transfer Student Information section.